+Note: ↑ represents value higher than baseline scenario; ↓ represents value lower than baseline; value in red represents within the HKCAP 2030+ target.

 Regarding the electricity supplied by PV-generated power, it is noted that under all scenarios, the PV-generated power will contribute to at least 1% of the electricity supply by 2027, and Policy 4 reveals significant outcome (i.e., 1.28%) compared to other scenarios by 2030.
 Policy 3, also reveals slightly significant goal-achieving trajectory compared to the baseline scenario, and can realize 1.28% of electricity supply by 2030.
 This indicates that though the financial support on the upfront cost can stimulate the PV adoption rate by building sector, remaining a favorable FiT rates can significantly boost the PV market.